dgestep/big-code-bang/README.md

 * Open a browser and navigate to ( http://localhost:4200 ) to login into the application.
 * From the login page, enter _me@gmail.com_ as the email address, _DietCoke1_ as the password, and click Login.
 * You are now logged in as Admin.
 Click the _Admin Admin_ menu choice and choose _User Profile_.
-* Change the first and last names to your name and click Save.
+* Change the first and last names to your name and change the email address to your email address.
+Click Save.
 * Click your name on the menu and choose _User Administration_.
 This screen allows you to search, add, and change user profiles.
 * Click your name on the menu and choose _Change Password_.
 This screen allows you to change your current password.